briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 In the section ["Passing unique identifiers"](https://docs.aws.amazon.com/cdk/v2/guide/resources.html), the CDK recommends that we keep the two stacks in the same app.
 In Terraform and Pulumi, each stack environment is in its own app.

+There is a balance to be found between single stacks vs micro stacks.
+Both the base and app `c/m/c`s could be split out further.
+For example, the `base` `c/m/c`s could be split into `networking` and `rds`.
+The `app` stack could be split into different ECS services so that their infrastructure can be deployed independently.
+The more resources that a stack has, the longer it takes to deploy and the more risky it gets, but adding lots of stacks can add to mental overhead, and pipeline complexity.
+Each tool has ways of dealing with this complexity and tradeoff (CDK Pipelines, Terragrunt, Pulumi Automation API), but I won't be getting into any of these options in this article.
+I would like to try these out and share in a future article.

+My rules of thumbs are:

+- single stacks are bad because you don't want to put all your eggs in one basket, however your IaC tool should give you confidence about what is going to change when you try to make a change
+- Lots of small stacks can cause overhead and make things more complex than they need to be

 ## Ad hoc base overview

 Here's an overview of the resources used in an ad hoc base environment.